BrokeStudio/rainbow-patch-builder/README.md

 # RAINBOW PATCH TOOL

-This tool creates a patch file, between two NES ROMs, to be used with the Rainbow bootloader.
+This tool creates a patch file, between two NES ROMs, to be used with the Rainbow bootloader (or with your own code).

 ## HOW TO INSTALL